Postgraduate research regulations

 10.6.8 Normally no member of staff may act as principal supervisor for more than six research students.
 Normally no external supervisor may act for more than three research students.

 10.6.9 All principal supervisors shall have undertaken appropriate staff development, prior to the student’s registration.
 All second supervisors shall also have undertaken appropriate staff development, ideally before they commence supervision, but otherwise within twelve months of taking on research students.
-To maintain currency, doctoral supervisors must attend at least two supervisor training seminars each year and/or complete two ‘Supervising Doctoral Studies’ units.
+To maintain currency, doctoral supervisors must attend regular supervisor training seminars each year and/or engage with ‘Supervising Doctoral Studies’ units or alternative professional development activities.

 10.7 Programme of study